-If large local population is tapped into, this increased number of visitors will require significantly improved infrastructure on the site and greater engagement with visitors, volunteers, businesses and community engagement.
+If the large, local population to this woodland is connected to this woodland, the increased number of visitors will require significantly improved infrastructure on the site and greater engagement with those visitors, volunteers, businesses in order to help protect it's nature and conservation value.
 It will also require a greater level of annual maintenance, with a periodic refurbishment of the entire welcome facilities as well as a higher expectation of the quality of the infrastructure and interpretation provided.